co-cddo/api-catalogue/TERMS_OF_USE.md

 You will:

 * need to have a GOV.UK email address to post details
-* be responsible for making pull requests and publishing details of your APIs to the API Catalogue on GitHub (you will be accepting these Terms on behalf of your organisation when you make a pull request and will need to have the authority to do so)
+* be responsible for submitting Github Issues and publishing details of your APIs to the API Catalogue on GitHub (you will be accepting these Terms on behalf of your organisation when you submit an Issue and will need to have the authority to do so)
 * include only API documentation URLs and links to the base URL of the API in the GitHub repo (do not include individual endpoint or client service information) - this will help prevent resources becoming discoverable and DDOS attacks
 * provide accompanying contact details when publishing your API details - this information should be kept accurate and up to date
 * operate in the interests of the government as a whole and the users of government APIs